 Cancer often changes in response to treatment, including developing resistant mechanisms against therapy.
 It’s important to detect these changes, especially clinically important alterations, as early as possible.
 Liquid biopsy testing allows doctors to track a cancer’s changes because it can be performed serially at multiple timepoints, and it analyzes cancer products containing genomic information.

 Additionally, liquid biopsy can help guide clinical decisions about cancer treatment.
 For people with early-stage who have received curative-intent treatment, serial liquid biopsies can be performed to monitor disease recurrence, which may be detectable months sooner than it would be with a traditional scan.
 If a patient has a result that suggests the presence of MRD, oncologists can initiate anticancer therapy.

 Furthermore, oncologists can identify patients who will benefit from more or less aggressive treatment and adjust the treatment duration based on liquid biopsy test results.
 For patients having ongoing treatment, early detection of drug resistance by liquid biopsy allows timely change of the treatment plan.
 This can prevent the spread of treatment-resistant cancer cells.
 Numerous clinical trials that include liquid biopsy testing in their protocols to enhance the treatment outcome are under way at MSK and elsewhere.

-The Biomarker Development Program is focused on developing better liquid biopsy tests, including improving current assays that employ ctDNA or CTCs.
+The Global Biomarker Development Program is focused on developing better liquid biopsy tests, including improving current assays that employ ctDNA or CTCs.
 Medical oncologists, radiation oncologists, surgeons, radiologists, pathologists, geneticists, and computational biologists are all working together and actively collaborating with companies to tackle biological and technological challenges.
 The program’s leadership aims to improve clinical care for cancer patients through enhanced liquid biopsy-based biomarkers.